 I hate this stuff, so I’m mostly copying from “about us page on the more personal part of this domain.

-I go by Saigh Kym Lambert in my writing or just Saigh, or Saigh Glas or Saigh Allaidh online.
+I go by Saigh Kym Lambert in my writing or just Saigh or Saigh Ghlas online.
 Kym Lambert is still my legal name and what I work as a personal trainer as, mostly.
 I prefer Saigh.

 I spent several years “wandering” as a Pagan and witch, from about the age of nine until my 20s when in the mid-80s I found a coven, an offshoot of Alexandrian with a Celtic focus, where I felt at home with the people, primarily leftist activists as I was.
 Despite complications in the group, I was initiated to first degree.
 It was at this time that an Morrígan became predominant in my life and I soon felt pushed to follow a more culturally focused way and, having returned to college, I changed my focus to Celtic and women’s studies.